mikeizbicki/ucr-cs100/assignments/hw/hw0-rshell/README.md

 $ bin/rshell
 ```

-You should ssh into `well.cs.ucr.edu` and run the above commands to verify that you've submitted your code successfully.
+You should ssh into `hammer.cs.ucr.edu` and run the above commands to verify that you've submitted your code successfully.
 If you forget how to use git, two students from previous cs100 courses (Rashid Goshtasbi and Kyler Rynear) made [video tutorials on the git commands needed to submit your assignments](https://izbicki.me/blog/videoguide-for-github-vim-bash.html#tags) via github.

 **Do not wait to upload your assignment to github until the project due date.**